TalkingDoll/ResKoopNet/README.md

 Install the environment:

 1. Navigate to a directory containing the file.
-2. Create a new conda virtual environment(I will call it Koopman).
+2. Create a new conda virtual environment(e.g., Koopman).
 Use following command:
 ```bash
 conda create --name koopman python=3.8.18
 ```